 Change of Major

-Change of major applications will be considered only for current UCLA students who have successfully completed one quarter at UCLA and are in good academic standing.
+Change of major applications will be considered only for current UCLA students who have successfully completed at least one quarter at UCLA and are in good academic standing.
 The number of accepted applicants is based on the current total enrollment of undergraduates in the department.
 If there is no additional enrollment space for a specific year, change of major applications will not be considered.
-The next application date will be in Spring Quarter 2013 for consideration of admission for the Fall Quarter 2013.
-Applications are due on April 26, 2013 to the Design Media Arts Department in room 2275 Broad Art Center.
-Students may not apply for admission more than two times during their residency at UCLA.
+The next application date will be in Winter Quarter 2015 for consideration of admission for the Spring Quarter 2015.
+Applications must be submitted online no later than January 16, 2015.
+Students may not apply for admission to Design Media Arts more than two times during their residency at UCLA.
 Previous coursework in Design Media Arts does not guarantee admission.

 The Department prefers that students have fewer than 90 units at the time of application to ensure a normal degree completion time.
 Students with more than 121 units (excluding AP and Design Media Arts courses) will not be considered.
 The portfolio is considered most heavily in the admission process and will be reviewed by the senate faculty of the Department.